ml-opt/dnn_opt/docs/quick_start_guide.md

 ````

 That way, the code becomes less verbose and you won't make the mistake of
 mixing classes from several layers.
-Althrough, it may be possible to do such
+Although, it may be possible to do such
 mix the library is not intended to do so.
 Hence, is highly discouraged.

 Functionality is provided through the same clean and transparent API for every